MicrosoftDocs/winrt-api/windows.management.update/windowsupdateitem_providerid.md

 ## -description

-The identity of the provider that processed the update.
+Gets the identity of the provider that processed the update.

 ## -property-value

+A string value indicating the identity of the provider that processed the update.

 ## -remarks

 ## -see-also

 ## -examples